Is this an early holiday gift for nonprofits?

 Congress has passed a $1.4 Trillion spending bill to avoid a government shutdown.
 The spending bill includes the repeal of Section 512(a)(7) that imposed the tax on nonprofits for providing qualified transportation fringe benefits.
 The repeal of the parking tax is retroactive back to 2017.
 Any nonprofit that many have paid tax on the transportation fringe benefits should file an amended 990T to claim a refund of the taxes paid.

-Contact PBMares if you have any questions about the repeal of the nonprofit parking tax.
+Questions about the repeal of the nonprofit parking tax?